Mousali/3G3MX2-V1/README.md

             max : 24000
         poles : 2
         voltage : 220
+...
 ```

 ### Output Interpretation
-- Parameters are output in YAML format
+- Parameter values output to stdout or optional output file (YAML format)
 - Each line shows: `ParameterCode: Value  # Description`
-- When using `-c`, only non-default values are shown
+- When using `-c`, only calculated values are printed